georgelin-eng/2023-topographic-map-to-terrain-model/README.md

 <img src="https://github.com/georgelin-eng/topographic-map-to-3D-terrain-model/blob/main/images/Binary%20image.png" width="650">

 ### 2. Contour detection
 Contour detection was done using OpenCV which is a library used for computer vision tasks.
-Using contour detection directly without first preprocessing makes the program less robust however this is at the cost of computation time.
-I believe this tradeoff for preprocessing is worth it however since it gets rid of many rectangular like regions while excluding the color bar(which will be important later).
+Specifically, `cv2.findContours()` is used, and returns two values, contours and hierarchy.
+Hierarchy can be ignored, while contours is a list of all the contours in the image, stored as an NumPy array of (x, y) coordinates of the contour boundary

+Two other functions are used:
+1. `cv.contourArea()` - returns the area bounding by the contour
+2. `cv.boundingRect()` - creates a straight rectangle around a contour.
+It returns (x, y) coordinates of the top left corner and a width and height

+The program iterates through each contour, storing the information of each contour within a dictionary in a list.

-After the preprocessing step, all contours will exhibit characteristics that let them be easily grouped into categories
+After going through all contours, the contours need to be grouped into 3 categories:
 1. Region corresponding to the topography
 2. Regions corresponding to the color bar
 3. Noise

 The first is easy to address.
 Select the largest contour.
 This works for all square/rectangular topographies which is most cases.
 For the above case where a unique island shape is used, this works as well.
-Improvements can be made to account for multiple uniquely shaped islands, which will be done by having a criteria which will allow for multiple large regions to be selected.
-Large in this case being over 10x the area of the color bar.

 Color bar detection works by measuring how rectangular each contour is.
 Given that the area of a bounding box will always be larger than the area of the contour is encompasses, this gives a simple but robust way to detect for rectangular regions.

-For a perfect rectangle, `area_bounding_box / area_Contour == 1`.
+For a perfect rectangle, the `area_bounding_box / area_Contour == 1`.
 1.3 is chosen as the threshold for when a feature is considered rectangular to allow for some variation in how contours are selected by OpenCV.

 Finally, noise can be easily by only considering regions with area above a certain level e.g. 80 pixels.

+A subset of the original list is then created which stores only the rectangles of the color bar.

 **Program selected contours drawn shown below**